couchbase/phosphor/ROADMAP.md

 - Move TraceChunk constructor to a reset method
 - Add a circular buffer implementation
 - Refactor TraceLog::logEvent to not duplicate code
+- Add benchmarking for chunk sizes (By templating the TraceChunk on the base type of the chunk itself, ie. std::array vs gsl_p::dyn_array)
+- Add benchmarking for tracing speed

 ### WEEK COMMENCING 2016/06/13